NinaTolfersheimer/Notando/README.md

 # Notando
-_A small open-source alternative to MS OneNote etc. Notando is still under construction and currently runs in v0.4.0_
+_A small open-source alternative to MS OneNote etc. Notando is actively maintained and currently runs in v1.1.0_

-## What Notando 0.4.0 can do
+## What Notando 1.1.0 can do
-Notando 0.4.0 presents you with a menu to choose options from.
+Notando 1.1.0 presents you with a menu to choose options from.
 You can:

 1. Take a note – _Allows you to take a note and store it in a specific category.
 This will take some string and store in a file with the path_ ```<standard path>/.notando/notes/<provided category>/<provided headline>.txt```
 _.
 The so-called 'standard path' is the path to the directory where Notando lives itself._